 , as depositary, will register and deliver the ADSs.
-Each ADS will represent ownership of ordinary shares, deposited with , as custodian for the depositary.
-Each ADS will also represent ownership of any other securities, cash or other property which may be held by the depositary.
+Each ADS will represent ownership of ordinary other property which may be held by the depositary.
 The depositary's corporate trust office at which the ADSs will be administered is located at.
 The principal executive office of the depositary is located at.